Birth Control Available Through No Drama

 • Does not protect against STIs

-• Not as effective for women who weigh more than 198 lbs.
+• May be less effective for women who weigh more than 195 lbs.

 Possible Side Effects